Christmas in the Carpathians

 All the participants went to the middle of the crowd, forming a circle.
 They started by playing the trembita, a horn.
 It seemed each person played a different note, so it sounded a bit like chaos, but a melodic chaos.
 Then the fiddlers started.
 Then the singing.
 While they sang, the men would flip their axes to the beat, showing the opposite side of the axe to the front.

-The song didn't last too long, but it was a site to see and a treat to hear.
+The song didn't last too long, but it was a sight to see and a treat to hear.
 After the singing, people started to disperse.
 Later in the day, the same men who performed the ples would go carolling door to door.

 Leaving the village, we saw vertep characters.
 We saw carollers in horse-drawn wagons.
 And sitting on a fence, there was a man who appeared to be taking it all in.